Up down pub ranking

 |Not beer: ||Whilst the L & S, although still not too pricey, had risen 25% from our last visit, Keyboard, after rummaging through his change then double checking it, declared that the cola was £3.10 a pint.
 Other softs a similar price and positively no hot choccy!|

 |Food ||For the third week running a massive supply of chippings hove into view. " You've got two bowls - but your bowl is bigger than our two" - a complaint or merely an observation made!
 They were comfortingly large,superbly cooked, the only slight downer being the paucity of ketchup.|

-|Hashmosphere ||Despite the cozy bar, or bloomin small whichever description is your preference, the pub has a large conservatory which meant that parking ones derriere was not a problem.
-Somewhat insulated from the huddle at the bar, it was a pleasant place to be with direct access from the kitchen for the chips.
+|Hashmosphere ||Despite the cozy bar, or blooming small whichever description is your preference, the pub has a large dining conservatory which, although somewhat bereft of character, meant that plenty of seating was available.
+Somewhat insulated from the huddle at the bar, it was a fairly pleasant place to be with direct access from the kitchen for the chips.
 Decent car park with plenty of alternatives on the adjacent roads.|